dirDahsul/Minecraft-Clone/README.md

 - The game uses **Perlin Noise** to generate a smooth and infinite world.
 - World generation is based on a **seed**, ensuring consistent world creation for the same seed.
 - The backend relies on a dictionary with `(x, y, z)` coordinates as keys and the associated block as the value.
+- Dynamic day/night sky was included thnx to Azure's Dynamic Skybox asset.
+However, it was removed from the project to prevent distribution of this paid asset.

 ### Infinite World
 - The world is procedurally generated in chunks, each of size `16x16` blocks.